Raveendran: Early life

 Raveendran was born on 9 November 1943, in Kulathupuzha, a small village in the present-day Kollam district.
-He is the seventh child (of nine children) of Late Madhavan and Late Lakshmi.
+He was the seventh child (of nine children) of the late Madhavan and the late Lakshmi.
 His early life was filled with poverty, and he tried hard to complete his education.
 After his school days, he went to Swathi Thirunal Music College in Thiruvananthapuram, where he met K. J. Yesudas, and soon began a great friendship.
 Later, he went to Chennai (Then Madras) to fulfill his wish to be a playback singer.
 He then changed his name as Kulathupuzha Ravi.

 Musical career

 He began his career as a playback singer with the song "Parvanarajanithan" from a Malayalam film, Velliyazhcha.
 He then became a master and associated with many Malayalam composers.
 He also dubbed voices for films during this time.

 The great playback singer K. J. Yesudas, a former classmate, altered the course of Raveendran's life by persuading him to compose songs and thus he became a music director.

 Director J. Sasikumar, commissioned Raveendran to compose the music for Choola (1979).
 The song "Tharake Mizhiyithalil Kannerumayi ...", sung by Yesudas, became a hit.
 Ever since, Raveendran led Malayalam film music with several hit songs.